Faith in Everyone to Shine Brightly

 In addition, as part of our monitoring plan we carry out ‘pupil voice’ interviews which allow children to be heard and their ideas acted upon.
 This is further supported with our pupil-led School Council, Pupil Mentor and Prefect programmes, which we encourage Pupil Premium children to participate in.

 Outcomes for Pupil Premium children are an essential feature of our School Improvement Plan, with targets focusing on a greater number of these pupils to be at the expected level for their age (by the end of KS2).

-Our internal data for 2016/17 indicates that in most classes we are 'closing the gap' between children in receipt of the Pupil Premium Grant compared with 'non-vulnerable' learners.
+Our internal data indicates that in most classes we are 'closing the gap' between children in receipt of the Pupil Premium Grant compared with 'non-vulnerable' learners.